 * Endogenous digitalis-like compounds of the cardenolide (digoxin and ouabain) and bufadienolide (Proscilaridine-A and Marinobufagenin) types have been recently isolated from human tissues and body fluids, showing the same molecular structure of cardiac glycosides extracted from plants.

 Some additional notes (October 05, 2008):

 Recent studies found a strong link between stress hormones and increased growth rate of cancer.
 This may explain in part the efficacy of digitalis and other cardiac glycosides, by blocking the excessive release of norepinephrine during stress situations, in the treatment of cancer (26, 27, 28, 29).

 2) Lactic acid, cardiac glycosides and cancer

 German Otto Warburg, PH.D, Nobel laureate in medicine in 1931, first discovered that cancer cells have a fundamentally different energy metabolism compared to healthy cells.
-The essence of his Nobel thesis was the malignant tumors frequently exhibit an increase in "aerobic glycolysis" a process whereby glucose is used by cancer cells as a fuel with lactic acid as an aerobic byproduct -- compared to normal tissues.
+The essence of his Nobel thesis was the malignant tumors frequently exhibit an increase in "anaerobic glycolysis" a process whereby glucose is used by cancer cells as a fuel with lactic acid as an aerobic byproduct -- compared to normal tissues.
 The large amount of lactic acid produced by this fermentation of glucose from the cancer cells is then transported to the liver (30).
 In 1966 was discovered by Manfred von Ardenne that cancer cells, owing to their fermentation, are more acid inside and on their surface - than normal cells (31).
 It is interesting to note that cardiac glycosides can re-elevate a lowered pH by stopping the over production of lactic acid (32).
 Also interesting is that studies have suggested a causal relationship between noradrenaline/adrenaline and concentrations of lactic acid (33).